 In the area of personal lending, CIBC's focus on credit quality has been reflected in improved loan loss performance over the past year, but lower revenue growth than the market.
-As the actions CIBC has taken to improve its risk profile run their course, CIBC expects its personal lending business to resume overall revenue growth converging on industry levels.
+As the actions we have taken to improve our risk profile run their course, we expect our personal lending business to resume overall revenue growth converging on industry levels.

-CIBC's retail strategy in Canada is to become the primary financial institution for more of its clients.
-During the quarter, CIBC continued to invest in the areas of advice, access and financial solutions to further its relationships with clients:
+CIBC's retail strategy in Canada is to become the primary financial institution for more of our clients.
+During the quarter, we continued to invest in the areas of advice, access and financial solutions to further our relationships with our clients:

-- CIBC announced the completion of a major multi-year \$90 million investment to upgrade CIBC's 3,800 bank machine network across Canada, offering better access for persons with disabilities, enhanced security and new transaction features. - CIBC announced a limited-time, high interest rate offer on the CIBC Bonus Savings Account for new accounts and balances above \$5,000 for existing accounts. - Building on the success of the CIBC Financial HealthCheckTM service, CIBC launched the CIBC Financial HealthCheck Tips to provide clients with information on how to achieve their financial goals, as well as select and use CIBC's financial services to their maximum advantage.
+- We announced the completion of a major multiyear \$90 million investment to upgrade CIBC's 3,800 bank machine network across Canada, offering better access for persons with disabilities, enhanced security and new transaction features. - We announced a limited-time, high interest rate offer on the CIBC Bonus Savings Account for new accounts and balances above \$5,000 for existing accounts. - Building on the success of the CIBC Financial HealthCheckTM service, we launched the CIBC Financial HealthCheck Tips to provide clients with information on how to achieve their financial goals, as well as select and use CIBC's financial services to their maximum advantage.

 CIBC World Markets reported another strong quarter.
 Revenue of \$726 million was down from \$784 million in the prior quarter, but up from \$607 million for the same period last year.

 Net income for the second quarter was \$194 million, up 76% from a year ago.

-CIBC World Markets' solid performance reflects the strength of its client relationships combined with continued balance and discipline in the area of risk.
+CIBC World Markets' solid performance reflects the strength of our client relationships combined with continued balance and discipline in the area of risk.

 In Canada, CIBC World Markets was the lead advisor, underwriter and issuer to Fortis Inc. on its \$3.7 billion purchase of Terasen Inc.'s gas distribution business from Kinder Morgan, the largest domestic utility distribution transaction in Canadian history.

 CIBC opened an investment banking office in Winnipeg, making it the first major Canadian bank to offer a full suite of personal, commercial and corporate banking services in the Manitoba capital.

 In the U.S., CIBC World Markets' real estate finance business completed its largest commercial mortgage-backed securities offering ever, acting as co-lead manager with J.P.
 Morgan Securities Inc. on the US\$3.9 billion transaction.

-CIBC's target business mix is to invest 25% to 35% of the bank's economic capital1 in its wholesale business.
-Based on a second quarter business mix of 27% wholesale, CIBC has capacity to allocate additional financial resources to CIBC World Markets.
+CIBC's target business mix is to invest 25% to 35% of the bank's economic capital in our wholesale business.
+Based on our second quarter business mix of 27% wholesale, we have capacity to allocate additional financial resources to CIBC World Markets.